 Network forensics generates reports based on applications, sources, destinations, DSCPs, conversations, packets, and more for any device and its interfaces for any selected time frame.
 In case of an anomalous spike in your network, the forensics report will help you identify which conversation or application is causing the sudden spike in traffic, including from which source and destination.
 You can also set custom alerts to be notified every time there is a threshold violation, helping you more quickly respond to issues.

 NetFlow Analyzer, flow-based network bandwidth monitoring network forensics software, integrates NetFlow, sFlow, JFLow (and more), and other collection and analysis engines.
 NetFlow exports are collected, correlated, and analyzed by the bandwidth monitor to get granular details to monitor bandwidth usage on network across each WAN link.
-With NetFlow Analyzer, there is no need to monitor bandwidth usage with hardware probes, and it is suitable for both Windows and Linux environments.Download a free trial of our real-time bandwidth monitor now!
+NetFlow Analyzer is a complete network forensics software, and with this NetFlow forensics tool there is no need to monitor bandwidth usage with hardware probes, and it is suitable for both Windows and Linux environments.Download a free trial of our real-time bandwidth monitor now!

 Set pre-defined threshold settings based on utilization, duration and frequency to effectively monitor network bandwidth.